Project Management

 MET AD 644

-Prereq: (MET PM 100).
-Introduces students to macro and micro approaches to project cost estimation.
-Case studies of both pre-project and in-process estimating cover some of the more common perils of human irrationality associated with project estimation to help develop more sensible, achievable project outcomes.
-Students learn how to manage both project cost and schedule objectives throughout their projects using the Earned Value and Earned Schedule Measurement Systems.
-Students then study risk management through an examination of both individual and overall project risk, and apply their learnings using advanced risk management software in an actual case study.
-Students also study project quality management, procurement/contract management, and project ethics and professional conduct using case study scenarios.
+Prerequisite: PM 100.
+In this course, you will be introduced to macro and micro approaches to project cost estimation.
+Case studies of both pre-project and in-process estimating examine some of the more common perils of human irrationality associated with project estimation to help develop more sensible, achievable project outcomes.
+You will learn how to manage both project cost and schedule objectives using the Earned Value and Earned Schedule Measurement Systems.
+You will also study risk management through an examination of both individual and overall project risk and apply your learnings using advanced risk management software in an actual case study.
+Project quality management, procurement/contract management, and project ethics and professional conduct will be explored using case study scenarios.
 4 cr.
-Tuition: $3820
+Tuition: $3900

 Top